 The Wizarding World has grown by leaps and bounds since J.K.
-Rowling first dropped Harry Potter and the Sorcerer’s Stone on the world, and Fantastic Beasts: The Crimes of Grindelwald adds even more to the Potterverse.
-The Fantastic Beasts films, starting with the first in the franchise, Fantastic Beasts and Where to Find Them, take place long before Harry Potter arrives on the scene, but include numerous references to future Potter plot points.
+Rowling first dropped Harry Potter and the Sorcerer’s Stone, and Fantastic Beasts: The Crimes of Grindelwald contributes even more to the Potterverse.
+The Fantastic Beasts films, starting with the first in the franchise, Fantastic Beasts and Where to Find Them, take place long before Harry Potter arrives on the scene.
+However, they include numerous references to future Potter plot points.

-Nagini, the giant snake belonging He Who Shall Not Be Named, began her life as a Maledictus, or someone born with a blood curse that causes them to permanently turn into a creature.
-The audience learns she's kept in a traveling freak show.
-Credence, who's fallen in love with the snake woman, breaks her out of the freak show.
+Nagini, the giant snake belonging to He Who Must Not Be Named, began her life as a Maledictus - a human female born with a blood curse that causes her to permanently turn into a creature.
+The audience sees her in human form in Fantastic Beasts 2 when she appears as a member of a traveling sideshow.
+Credence, who is in love with the snake woman, helps her escape the circus.

-She sticks with Newt's crew at the finale of the film, so it'll be interesting to see how she ends up around Voldemort's neck.
+She sticks with Newt's crew at the end of the film, so it'll be interesting to see how she ends up around Voldemort's neck.

-Blink and you'll miss it, but when the freak show leaves Paris, the elf employed by the show uses a Deluminator to click out some of the street lights.
+Blink and you'll miss it, but when the sideshow leaves Paris, an elf traveling with the circus uses something resembling a Deluminator to put out some of the street lights.

 Maybe he and Dumbledore shop at the same spots in Diagon Alley.

-Forget everything you know about the timeline of the Wizarding World, because it turns out that Professor McGonagall is teaching at Hogwarts in 1927.
-The audience doesn't get a good look at the teacher who was brought to life by Maggie Smith, but you do hear the character's name multiple times.
+Forget everything you know about the timeline of the Wizarding World.
+While fans previously placed Minerva McGonagall's birth in 1935, it appears as though she was already teaching at Hogwarts in 1927.
+The audience only gets a quick glance at the teacher first portrayed by Maggie Smith, but you do hear the character's name multiple times.

-First, Dumbledore tells his students to "go with Professor McGonagall" when a group of Aurors interrupt his dueling club, and her name is heard again in Leta Lestrange's flashback.
+First, Dumbledore tells his students to "go with Professor McGonagall" when Aurors interrupt his dueling club, and her name is heard again in Leta Lestrange's flashback.
 Is it the same McGonagall in an altered timeline?
 Is it her mother?
-Or has the professor used a time turner?
+Or has the professor used a time-turner?